raspberrypilearning/club-mentoring/en/step_4.md

 A positive attitude and encouragement helps young people take pride in learning something they initially find difficult.

 For example:
-+ “Well done for getting this far through the project yourself.
++ “Well done for getting this far through the project by yourself.
 Let’s look through the last few lines of code to see where the issue might be.”
 + “Well done for completing this project.
 It would be great if you can share it with the group at the end of the session so they can see and learn from the work you did.”

 --- /collapse ---